mchang255/SPINLab/README.md

 # SPINLab

-Welcome to the page where all the code that is used in SPINLab is published!
+Welcome to the page where all the code that is used in UCLA's SPINLab is published!

 Description of programs in the repository: